12 Best Stock Picking Services, Alerts & Advisors

 Eric Ferguson started his swing trade alerts service Mindful Trader after analyzing stock price movements and trading patterns based on mathematical research.
 Eric holds a Stanford University degree in Economics and sends out his stock trade alerts via email and text message.
 The 20-year backtest period had a median annual return of 181% and a median account drawdown of -25%.
 In 2019, the system had a return of 320%, followed by 85% in 2020.

 Eric recommends calculating the position size based on his approach by considering the individual account size and stop loss distance.
 Subscribers of the trading service receive about 5-15 new trade alerts per week.
 The strategy provides swing trading signals.
-Current positions, the performance of the most recent trades, and the trade history are available from the member dashboard.
+Current positions, the performance of the most recent trades, and the trade history of the recent 6 months are available from the member dashboard.
 The Mindful Trader Review provides insights into the member dashboard, features and functionalities.

 - Trades can be executed throughout the day